jkleiber/Operating-Systems/project0/README.txt

 Date: 09/09/2018

 Description
-My approach to solve this problem is to first convert the UPPER and LOWER program arguments to unsigned characters if applicable.
+My approach to solve this problem is to first cast the UPPER and LOWER program arguments to unsigned characters.
 My program optimizes compute time by not allowing any computation if the upper character is after the lower character in the character table.
 Then I proceed to read input from stdin using the getchar() function until the input stream ended.
 I detect the